EricZgw/PyramidBox/README.md

 ## Note
 There is still a gap in performance from the paper.
 May be caused by several reasons:
 * Without implementing data-anchor-sampling.
-* Differences of data augment from original.
+* Differences of data augmentation from original.
 * The batch size in the paper is 16, but I used 1 because of the limitation of memory.
 * Hyperparameters not mentioned in the paper.
 * Differences of deep learning framework.